Solid-that-flows picture of glass-forming liquids

-We return in \sect{subsec:temperature} to the idea that flow events are controlled by the system's elastic properties and focus next on another property of glasses, the fact that any flow event induces a quadrupolar stress-field change in the surroundings \cite{pic04}.
-This is explained by the 1957 general theory of solid ``inclusions'' of Eshelby \cite{esh57}, which applies also to disordered solids because these are effectively homogeneous on long length scales.
+\textbf{Strain and Stress Correlations in the Liquid.} We return below to the idea that flow events are controlled by the system's elastic properties and focus here on another property of glasses, the fact that a flow event generally induces a quadrupolar stress-field change in the surroundings \cite{pic04}.
+This is explained by the 1957 theory of solid inclusions by Eshelby \cite{esh57}, which applies also to disordered solids because these are effectively homogeneous on a long length scale.
 Eshelby calculated the long-ranged stress and strain changes of an inclusion by replacing it with localized forces in an elastic continuum.
-Each force gives rise to a momentum current into the solid, and since the forces sum to zero (\sect{subsec:flow}), the result is a quadrupolar stress field \cite{esh57,esh59}.
+Each force gives rise to a momentum current into the solid, and since these forces must sum to zero, the result is a quadrupolar stress field \cite{esh57,esh59}.

-The obvious question is to which extent the long-ranged stress correlations of glasses \cite{chi11} are seen also in glass-forming liquids \cite{cho16,buc18,has21,li22}.
-One expects this to be the case below the solidity length because here the properties of the liquid's inherent states -- each of which corresponds to a $T=0$ glass -- is inherited by the equilibrium liquid (\fig{fig:stress}).
-Thus long-ranged strain and stress correlations \textit{a la} Eshelby are expected also in an ultraviscous liquid \cite{fle15,cho16,mai17,klo22,ste22}; for instance the average displacement probability generated by a flow event decays as $1/r^{5/2}$ for $r\to\infty$ \cite{dyr99,sch00a}.
+The obvious question is whether the long-ranged stress correlations observed in glasses \cite{chi11} exist also in glass-forming liquids \cite{cho16,buc18,has21,li22}.
+One expects this to be the case below the solidity length because here the properties of the liquid's inherent states -- each of which corresponds to a $T=0$ glass -- is inherited by the equilibrium liquid (\fig{fig:stress}) \cite{fle15,cho16,mai17,klo22,ste22}.